openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 </tbody>
 </table>

+#### Data-aware Mixed-Precision and AWQ methods on Wikitext dataset

 Here is the word perplexity with data-free and data-aware mixed-precision INT4-INT8 weight compression for different language models on the [wikitext dataset](https://arxiv.org/pdf/1609.07843.pdf).
 `data` suffix refers to the data-aware mixed-precision.
 `data_awq` suffix refers to the data-aware mixed-precision with modified [AWQ](https://arxiv.org/abs/2306.00978) algorithm.